marionwalton/media-and-society/9_gender.md

 As discussed earlier, by "gendered discourse" we mean a range of **practices** which produce categories such as "men", "women" and the relations between them.
 This includes visual and verbal discourse, as well as how discourse is regulated by social institutions such as advertising and marketing, heteronormative families, single-sex schools, separate sporting codes for men and women, medicine, and so on.
 These **[multimodal](definitions.html#multimodal)** discursive practices work together with structural racism and other social systems to produce and police subject positions in **intersectional** ways.

-We will consider several examples of gender in the media, noticing repeated patterns in media representations of masculinity and femininity, and in particular the **[binary oppositions](definitions.html#binary-oppositions)** between them.
+We will consider several examples of gender in the media, noticing repeated patterns in normative media representations of masculinity and femininity, and in particular the **[binary oppositions](definitions.html#binary-oppositions)** between them.
 These examples will show how the semiotic details of visual representations such as photographs, advertising and synthetic media are used to construct **gendered identities** and **[ ideologies](definitions.html#ideology)** that may support or challenge **patriarchal social structures**.

 [Discourse](definitions.html#discourse-(foucault)){: .btn .btn-blue }
 [Post-structuralist](definitions.html#post-structuralist){: .btn .btn-blue }